For commercial leasehold transactions, there are a few noteworthy differences which should be considered including

 - Registration of leases – only leases of 21 years are registrable in Ireland’s Land Registry.
 This means there is less transparency in the market of the lease terms negotiated and unlike the English registry this is not an open register;

-- Taxes – stamp duty is 1% calculated on the annual rent, not on the sum of rent plus VAT.
-In both counties the VAT election processes are similar but in Ireland the landlord can disapply a vat election during the term; and
+- Taxes – stamp duty is 1% calculated on the annual rent, not on the sum of rent plus vat.
+In both countries the vat election processes are similar but in Ireland the landlord can disapply a vat election during the term; and

 - Alienation – here in Ireland, on an assignment with landlord’s consent, the tenant is automatically released from all liability.
 However, it is common for landlords to seek guarantee arrangements as a condition of assignment.
 In England the assignee is automatically on the hook with authorised guarantee agreements.